-If you avoid eating fast food and head out to the restaurants or pubs then you can experience some great traditional Czech cuisine.
+If you avoid eating fast food and head out to the restaurants or pubs, then you can experience some great traditional Czech cuisine.
 Czech cuisine is principally Bohemian and closely attached to that of southern Germany and Austria.
 Vegetarians will not be very pleased, as Czech cuisine uses a lot of fried or roasted meat, usually pork or beef and, on special occasions, game and fish are served with dumplings, potatoes or rice, in a sauce.
-On the other hand, one thing is sure; you will not go hungry as all the national dishes are incredibly rich and filling.
+On the other hand, one thing is sure; you will not go hungry as all the national dishes are vibrant and filling.
 However, you are not limited to Czech food as there are all sorts of international cuisines to choose from.
 You can try Chinese, Korean, Japanese, Cantonese, Italian, Balkan or whatever comes into your mind.

-If you are early bird, like many Czechs, you can go to a bakery, café shops or buffets and have breakfast from early morning for around 60 CZK.
+If you are an early bird, like many Czechs, you can go to a bakery, café shops or buffets and have breakfast from early morning for around 60 CZK.

-is served from 6pm to around 9.30pm, but some city restaurants serve food until late at night.
-Cheap restaurants including ones in a centre will satisfy your belly with a drink for around 200 CZK.
+is served from 6 pm to around 9.30 pm, but some city restaurants serve food until late at night.
+Cheap restaurants, including ones in a centre, will satisfy your belly with a drink for around 200 CZK.
 Mid-range restaurants will charge from 250 CZK to 500 CZK for a meal, not including drinks.
 Top restaurants for dinner can hit the bill for 2000 CZK with wine.
 Booking is mostly only essential at well-known restaurants in summer and upmarket restaurants.
-Don’t be surprised if you find some funny names on the menu; even we Czechs don’t know where some of them come from and an explanation is usually required.
+Don’t be surprised if you find some funny names on the menu; even we Czechs don’t know where some of them come from, and an explanation is usually required.

 is available from many supermarkets or grocery shops called ‘potraviny‘.
 If you want cheaper grocery shopping, go out of the city centre to any large supermarket, or even better to a hypermarket.